Angleito/BluefinAIAgentTrader/README.md

-# PerplexityTrader
+# BluefinAIAgentTrader

-PerplexityTrader is an AI-powered cryptocurrency trading platform that leverages advanced AI models and real-time market data to make intelligent trading decisions.
-The system combines webhook integrations, websocket communication, and AI analysis to provide a comprehensive trading solution.
+BluefinAIAgentTrader is an AI-powered cryptocurrency trading platform that leverages advanced AI models and real-time market data to make intelligent trading decisions.
+The system combines webhook integrations, websocket communication, and AI analysis to provide a comprehensive trading solution for the Bluefin Exchange.

 This project was developed with the assistance of [Cursor](https://cursor.sh/), an AI-powered code editor.

 ## System Overview

-PerplexityTrader consists of several interconnected components:
+BluefinAIAgentTrader consists of several interconnected components:

 1. **Webhook Service**: Receives external alerts and trading signals (e.g., from TradingView)
 2. **WebSocket Service**: Provides real-time updates to the user interface